roryrjb/node-seccomp/README.md

 This is a wrapper around the __libseccomp__ C library, which is itself an interface over the seccomp syscall and eBPF.
-In a nutshell it is used to intercept system calls in a process and get the Linux kernel to do something with them.
-Generally this will be to kill the process or raise an error if an unexpected syscall is called in your application.
+In a nutshell it is used to intercept system calls in a process and get the Linux kernel to do something to your process or with that information.
+Generally this means killing the process or raising an error if an unexpected syscall is called.

-With Node.js and the way it works internally with V8 and libuv this is more complicated, even with the simplest Node.js applications. due to the various threads that will run underneath.
-Before version `2.4.0` of `libseccomp` the default behaviour of the _kill_ setting was to kill the thread (`SCMP_ACT_KILL`), what this usually means for a Node.js process is that it silently stops, as of `2.4.0` there is a kill setting that ensures the process itself is killed (`SCMP_ACT_KILL_PROCESS`), __which is the only method this wrapper currently supports__.
-With seccomp you can also get it to raise a specific error instead (there are other options as well which I haven't used and won't describe here, see `man seccomp_init` for more details), but in my mind that forces you to add additional logic to handle this and differentiate between errors for other reasons.

 __SCMP_ACT_KILL_PROCESS__

+Only available as of version `2.4.0` of `libseccomp`.
+It ensures the whole process is killed.
+It is the only _kill_ action exposed in this module.

 __SCMP_ACT_KILL__

+:no_entry: This action isn't supported by this module.

+With Node.js and the way it works internally with V8 and libuv, if a thread is killed, it's unpredictable exactly what will happen and in my tests with this often the application appears to hang and will not recover.

 __SCMP_ACT_ERRNO__

+:warning: Use of this action is not recommended.

 __SCMP_ACT_ALLOW__